Muirfield/pocketmine-plugins/GrabBag/README.md

 * Spanish

-You can provide your own message file by creating a file called `messages.ini` in the pluginc config directory.
+You can provide your own message file by creating a file called `messages.ini` in the plugin config directory.
 Check [github](https://github.com/alejandroliu/pocketmine-plugins/tree/master/GrabBag) for sample files.